Rita Donagh

-Rita Donagh (born 30 April 1939) is a British artist, known for her realistic paintings and painstaking draughtsmanship.
+Rita A Donagh (born 30 April 1939) is a British artist, known for her realistic paintings and painstaking draughtsmanship.

 Early life and education

-Rita Donagh began taking classes in life drawing at Bilston College of Further Education in 1954.
+Donagh was born in Wednesbury to an English mother and an Irish father and grew up in Darlaston (then Staffordshire, now West Midlands).
+Donagh began taking classes in life drawing at Bilston College of Further Education in 1954.
 She studied fine arts at the University of Durham.

 Donagh taught at the University of Newcastle upon Tyne where she met Richard Hamilton, whom she later married.
 She also taught at the University of Reading, the Slade School of Art, and Goldsmiths, University of London.

 Career

 Her first solo show was at the Nigel Greenwood Gallery in 1972.
 The Whitworth Art Gallery, Manchester held a retrospective (which toured) in 1977.
 In the 1960s and 1970s, her work was largely conceptual with her Irish ancestry contributing to the subject of many works depicting the political situation in Northern Ireland.
 Rita Donagh's work on the H Block prisons in Northern Ireland was shown with her husband Richard Hamilton, at the Institute of Contemporary Art in 1984.
 Hamilton's influence of collage and oil paint showed up in her works of the 1970s.

 Later, she focused on the human figure including such work as Slade of 1994.
 She continued her interest in politics with works such as Downing Street Declaration (1993) which included a Hamilton-esque, televised image of Prime Minister John Major.

+In 1994 she had a solo exhibition at Cornerhouse, Manchester and the preview on 13 October coincided with the Loyalist's in Northern Ireland calling a ceasefire.

 Donagh, who was widowed in 2011, lives and works in Oxfordshire.

 Her work is in the permanent collection of the Tate Gallery.